Global Payments Inc. (NYSE:GPN) Shares Sold by SouthState Corp

-SouthState Corp decreased its holdings in Global Payments Inc. (NYSE:GPN – Get Rating) by 39.6% in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 843 shares of the business services provider’s stock after selling 552 shares during the period.
-SouthState Corp’s holdings in Global Payments were worth $84,000 at the end of the most recent quarter.
+SouthState Corp lowered its position in shares of Global Payments Inc. (NYSE:GPN – Get Rating) by 39.6% in the fourth quarter, according to the company in its most recent filing with the SEC.
+The firm owned 843 shares of the business services provider’s stock after selling 552 shares during the quarter.
+SouthState Corp’s holdings in Global Payments were worth $84,000 at the end of the most recent reporting period.

-Other hedge funds also recently bought and sold shares of the company.
-James Investment Research Inc. acquired a new stake in Global Payments in the 4th quarter valued at about $26,000.
-Hazlett Burt & Watson Inc. grew its stake in shares of Global Payments by 63.9% in the 4th quarter.
-Hazlett Burt & Watson Inc. now owns 331 shares of the business services provider’s stock valued at $33,000 after buying an additional 129 shares during the period.
-Atlas Capital Advisors LLC grew its stake in shares of Global Payments by 52.9% in the 3rd quarter.
-Atlas Capital Advisors LLC now owns 321 shares of the business services provider’s stock valued at $35,000 after buying an additional 111 shares during the period.
-Guardian Wealth Advisors LLC purchased a new stake in shares of Global Payments in the 3rd quarter valued at approximately $36,000.
-Finally, CI Investments Inc. grew its stake in shares of Global Payments by 1,002.9% in the 3rd quarter.
-CI Investments Inc. now owns 375 shares of the business services provider’s stock valued at $41,000 after buying an additional 341 shares during the period.
-Institutional investors and hedge funds own 87.58% of the company’s stock.
+A number of other institutional investors have also modified their holdings of the stock.
+James Investment Research Inc. purchased a new position in shares of Global Payments in the 4th quarter valued at about $26,000.
+Hazlett Burt & Watson Inc. boosted its holdings in shares of Global Payments by 63.9% during the 4th quarter.
+Hazlett Burt & Watson Inc. now owns 331 shares of the business services provider’s stock worth $33,000 after purchasing an additional 129 shares during the last quarter.
+Atlas Capital Advisors LLC boosted its holdings in shares of Global Payments by 52.9% during the 3rd quarter.
+Atlas Capital Advisors LLC now owns 321 shares of the business services provider’s stock worth $35,000 after purchasing an additional 111 shares during the last quarter.
+Guardian Wealth Advisors LLC acquired a new position in Global Payments in the third quarter valued at approximately $36,000.
+Finally, CI Investments Inc. lifted its holdings in Global Payments by 1,002.9% in the third quarter.
+CI Investments Inc. now owns 375 shares of the business services provider’s stock valued at $41,000 after acquiring an additional 341 shares during the last quarter.
+Hedge funds and other institutional investors own 87.58% of the company’s stock.

 Global Payments Stock Performance

-Global Payments (NYSE:GPN – Get Rating) last released its earnings results on Monday, May 1st.
-The business services provider reported $2.40 earnings per share for the quarter, topping the consensus estimate of $2.31 by $0.09.
+Global Payments (NYSE:GPN – Get Rating) last released its quarterly earnings results on Monday, May 1st.
+The business services provider reported $2.40 EPS for the quarter, beating the consensus estimate of $2.31 by $0.09.
+Global Payments had a negative net margin of 1.58% and a positive return on equity of 10.67%.
 The business had revenue of $2.29 billion for the quarter, compared to the consensus estimate of $2.01 billion.
-Global Payments had a negative net margin of 1.58% and a positive return on equity of 10.67%.
-The firm’s quarterly revenue was up 6.3% compared to the same quarter last year.
-During the same period last year, the firm posted $1.97 earnings per share.
-Equities research analysts anticipate that Global Payments Inc. will post 9.65 EPS for the current fiscal year.
+During the same period in the prior year, the company posted $1.97 earnings per share.
+Global Payments’s revenue was up 6.3% compared to the same quarter last year.
+As a group, research analysts anticipate that Global Payments Inc. will post 9.65 EPS for the current year.

 The firm also recently declared a quarterly dividend, which will be paid on Friday, June 30th.
-Shareholders of record on Thursday, June 15th will be issued a $0.25 dividend.
-This represents a $1.00 annualized dividend and a yield of 0.96%.
-The ex-dividend date is Wednesday, June 14th.
+Investors of record on Thursday, June 15th will be paid a $0.25 dividend.
+The ex-dividend date of this dividend is Wednesday, June 14th.
+This represents a $1.00 annualized dividend and a dividend yield of 0.96%.
 Global Payments’s dividend payout ratio (DPR) is presently -212.76%.

 Global Payments, Inc engages in the provision of payment technology and software solutions.
 It operates through the following segments: Merchant Solutions, Issuer Solutions and Business & Consumer Solutions.
 The Merchant Solutions segment provides payments technology and software solutions to customers globally.